mathewsanders/Tally-Walker/README.md

 ### Creating Model

-By default, `Tally` creates a model to represent continuous sequences, using a bi-gram.
+By default, `Tally` creates a model to represent continuous sequences, using a bi-gram (which is an n-gram with two items).

+Both of these default options can be changed when creating a new model:

 ```Swift